Identifying the Periodicity of Information in Natural Language: Result: Validity-Check with Harmonic Regression Modeling

-To test whether \texttt{APS} can filter out data with better overall periodicity, we fit HR models on four different portions, $\{P_2, P_1, \Sigma,\Sigma-P_1\}$ of RST and GCDT corpora, using three structural units (EDU, sentence, and document) as different scaling factors.
+To test whether \texttt{APS} can filter out data with better overall periodicity, we fit HR models on four different portions, $\{P_2, P_1, \Sigma,\Sigma-P_1\}$ of RST and GCDT corpora, using two structural units (EDUs, sentences) along with whole texts as different scaling factors.
 We assume that the resulting mean squared errors (MSE) should rank in a descending order, i.e., $P_2 < P_1 < \Sigma < \Sigma - P_1$, as $P_2$ is the most periodic portion according to \texttt{APS}, while $\Sigma-P_1$ is the least.

 The results in \Cref{tab:wsjhr,tab:gcdt} confirm our assumption.
 The rankings remain consistent across different scaling factors and even so in baseline models (without HR terms).
 This indicates that the documents identified by \texttt{APS} as containing strong periodicity of information are more predictable in terms of token surprisal.
 Scaling by structural units further improves the performance on the filtered portions, and EDU scaling is the most effective one, which is consistent with \citeposs{tsipidi-etal-2025-harmonic} results.
 From this perspective, the global periodicity identified by \texttt{APS} and the local periodicity modeled by HR using structural units are compatible.
 It is possible that the periodic patterns of discourse structures contribute to the overall periodicity of information in text.